natf17/shopify-embedded-app/README.md

 - In OAuth2AuthorizationRequestRedirectFilter, ShopifyOAuth2AuthorizationRequestResolver returns null, and OAuth2AuthorizationRequestRedirectFilter continues through the chain

 - We leverage Spring Security OAuth2 Resource Server to validate the session token

+TODOS
+- use cookie to store request instead of session
+- encode the token in DB